slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On negotiation

 <!--
+> *"He who has learned to disagree without being disagreeable has discovered the most valuable secret of negotiation."*

 - You are not paid what you are worth.
 You are paid what you negotiate for.
 -->